Muhammadsyifasurya/Nexcent/README.md

 ### Breakpoints

 - **Mobile Styles**: Adjustments made at `max-width: 768px` for better usability on smaller screens.
+- **Tablet Styles**: Adjustments made at `max-width: 1024px` for better usability on medium screens.

 ## Semantic HTML Implementation